lyznne/Sqlite-ejs/README.md

 - Displays a list of movies with their posters and titles.
 - Allows the user to view details of a specific movie, such as the genre, director, release year, and description.
 - Provides a trailer for each movie.
-- Responsive design that works on desktop and mobile devices.
+- Responsive design that works on desktop .

 ## Technologies Used